 What are the components of the Aspiring Leaders Program?

-There are 4 core components of the Aspiring Leaders Program, as described below.
+There are 4 core components of the Aspiring Leaders Programs, as described below.

 - Professional Development Workshop Series - Aspiring Leaders will engage in interactive professional development workshops from 4-7:30pm between August and April.
 Workshops will be facilitated by internal and external experts and focused on key aspects of APS’ Definition of Leadership Excellence.